carpentries-incubator/fair-explainable-ml/episodes/5c-probes.md

 ##### Loading the Model

 We will load a model from huggingface, and use this model to get the embeddings for the probe.
-We use BERT for this example, but feel free to explore other models from huggingface after the exercise.
+We use distilBERT for this example, but feel free to explore other models from huggingface after the exercise.

 BERT is a transformer-based model, and is known to perform well on a variety of NLP tasks.
 The model is pre-trained on a large corpus of text, and can be fine-tuned for specific tasks.